Skip to main content

 Grade Retention

-NOTE: If an instructor leaves the college prior to the designated retention period, their grade book/s must be retained by the Student Learning Office or other designated administrative office per SBCTC Grade Retention Policy.
+NOTE: If an instructor leaves the college prior to the designated retention period, their grade book/s must be retained by the Instruction Office or other designated administrative office per SBCTC Grade Retention Policy.

 Procedure